cloudnativeessentials/101-kubernetes-security/03-network-security-network-policies.md

 ## Ingress and egress network policies are applied to all workloads in the cluster
 ## Default network policies within each namespace, selecting all pods, denying everything, are in place

-This step we will cover Kubernetes Security Checklist items under Network Security: Ingress and egress network policies are applied to all workloads in the cluster and Default network policies within each namespace, selecting all pods, denying everything, are in place.
+This step covers Kubernetes Security Checklist items under Network Security:
+- Ingress and egress network policies are applied to all workloads in the cluster
+- Default network policies within each namespace, selecting all pods, denying everything, are in place

 ### Namespace and workload setup
 Create two namespaces and a workload in each namespace to test Network Policies.